vivektara24/Sim-to-Real-Reinforcement-Learning-for-Robotic-Arm-Control-in-Radiochemical-Workflows/README.md

 ## Results

+## Results

-The approach yielded a 31.4% reduction in total joint position RMSE with improvments observed in
+The proposed autotuning approach resulted in a **31.4% reduction in total joint position RMSE**, with improvements observed across all six joints.
+Joint-wise RMSE values before and after tuning are summarized in Table 1.

 <table align="center">
   <thead>